svmiller/svmiller.github.io/_posts/2024-11-15-statistics-for-excel-please-dont-do-this-use-r.md

 ## Conclusion

 Students I teach in their second semester in my program will almost assuredly have no programming experience or exposure to quantitative methods by time I start teaching them about these methods.
 It's not something they'll get in the first semester, except for the data-driven weirdness I give them about the distribution of conflict or regional/temporal patterns of global governance (i.e. IGOs).
 Further, I can't make them install R for the sake of a class like this.
 No matter, I have to get them thinking about doing something.
-What else is there to do other than to do it a spreadsheet application like Microsoft Excel (or its open-source alternative, LibreOffice Calc).
+At this stage, there's nothing else I can plausibly expect them to do in four hours than to do something simple in a spreadsheet application like Microsoft Excel (or its open-source alternative, LibreOffice Calc).

 It goes without saying that the use of spreadsheet software for statistics is a *misuse* of spreadsheet software.
 You should not ever do this for serious analyses, [unless ruining Greece and rewarding bad-faith talking points is your goal](https://svmiller.com/blog/2020/04/reinhart-rogoff-ten-years-later-replication/).
 The benign way of putting this is that Excel is just not designed for statistical analyses, even if it can do some basic stuff much like how [SQL can do some statistical analyses](https://www.red-gate.com/simple-talk/blogs/statistics-sql-simple-linear-regressions/).
 It can do it, but only some of it (and not particularly well).
 Use the right tool for the right job, even if learning the "right tool" will come a bit later in our curriculum.